bohoriders/bohoriders.github.io/_posts/2023-03-25-limassol-nicosia.markdown

 ---
 layout: single
 title:  "Limassol-Nicosia Through the Mountains: Riding as Transcendental Exploration"
-excerpt: "This is yet another excerpt."
+excerpt: "A reflection on the transcendent nature of motorcycling, the symbiosis of body and mind it requires, and the beauty of being present in every moment."
 slug: "limassol-nicosia-through-the-mountains-riding-as-transcendental-exploration"
 header:
   teaser: /assets/images/2023-03-25-limassol-nicosia/2023-03-25-limassol-nicosia-03.webp
-date:   2023-03-14 13:54:23 +0200
+date:   2023-03-25 13:54:23 +0200
 categories: [trips, day trip]
 tags: cyprus
 ---
 <figure class="align-center">
   <a href="/assets/images/2023-03-25-limassol-nicosia/2023-03-25-limassol-nicosia-03.webp" title="A bend in the road somewhere in the Troodos mountains" alt="A bend in the road somewhere in the Troodos mountains.">
   <img src="/assets/images/2023-03-25-limassol-nicosia/2023-03-25-limassol-nicosia-03.webp" alt="A bend in the road somewhere in the Troodos mountains."></a>
-  <figcaption>A bend in the road somewhere in the Troodos mountains.</figcaption>
+  <figcaption>A bend in the road somewhere in the <a href="https://goo.gl/maps/RtPHi2tVzG2kT6d87">Troodos</a> mountains.</figcaption>
 </figure>

 <span class="drop_cap">R</span><span class="first_word">iding</span> in Cyprus is not always easy.
 The winter has been really windy this last two years,and a scorching summer makes your skin melt inside your jacket.
 This early spring morning wasn't windy and, even if the clouds look utterly filled with rain, we decided to take it as a sign and take a day trip.
 Being rained on is part of life after all.